search-opt-crew/DISCOTANGO/README.md

 ## Testing

 We're using a fork of [Unity](https://github.com/cosmicexplorer/Unity).
-Use this and test all functions as extensively as possible.
+Use this and test all exported functions as extensively as possible.
 Check out [test](test/) for examples.

 # Hit List